dovecot/documentation/source/installation_guide/upgrading/from-2.2-to-2.3.rst

 The statistics code was redesigned.

   * Statistics is no longer optional - it is always there.
-  * The old "stats" plugin was renamed to :ref:`plugin-old-stats`.
+  * The old "stats" plugin was renamed to old_stats
   * The ``doveadm stats`` command was renamed to ``doveadm oldstats``.

      * There's a new ``doveadm stats`` command that isn't compatible with the old one.